andrcuns/allure-publish-action/README.md

 GitHub action to publish allure report in cloud provider of choice using [allure-report-publisher](https://github.com/andrcuns/allure-report-publisher)

+By default this action will upload a test report to cloud provider bucket and add test result summary and link to report in the [job summary](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary)

 ## Inputs

 - `storageType`: required: `true`, Cloud storage type (s3/gcp)